pmglab/KGGSEE/doc/source/options.rst

       - Specifies the number of threads.
       - ``4``
     * - ``--lib-update``
-      - Download ``kggsee.jar`` from http://pmglab.top/kggsee if it is newer than the current running one.
+      - Download ``kggsee.jar`` from http://pmglab.top/kggsee and replace the current running one.
       - n/a
     * - ``--buildver``
       - Specifies the reference genome version of the coordinates.
 The supported versions are ``hg19`` and ``hg38``.